IBM/dse-decision-optimization-utilities/README.md

 ## Target environments
 To be used within:
 1. Watson Studio Local v1.2.3 (which requires Python 2.7).
-2. ICPd 1.2 or 2.1 (which requires Python 3.6)
+2. ICPd 1.2 or 2.1 (which require Python 3.6).

-Currently the dse_do_utils is maintained WSLv1.2.3 in Python 2.7. and tested against ICPd with Python 3.6.
+Currently, the dse_do_utils is maintained WSLv1.2.3 in Python 2.7 and tested against ICPd with Python 3.6.

 ## Requirements
 This package requires: